 The symposium will feed into a double-issue of English Studies in 2023.

 Prospective contributors are invited to submit 300-word abstracts for max.
-15-minute papers for the one-day symposium.
-Topics might include but are not limited to the following:
+15-minute papers for the symposium.
+Topics on period 1880-1940 might include but are not limited to the following:

 In keeping with the theme of ‘Collaborations and Networks’, the symposium’s structure will follow a more engaged format to focus on time for dialogue between participants.
 Speakers will be invited to submit short papers of 2500 in advance, which will form the basis of a 10-15 minute presentation to be followed by facilitated discussions via a respondent.
 Presenters will be encouraged to prepare some questions and/or flag areas where they would like specific feedback.
 Given this format, there is a 2-stage submission process: